 Alliant Capital Management can sue you for unpaid debts if the debt is within your state’s statute of limitations.
 They may garnish your wages or levy on your bank account if they obtain a court judgment.

+However, the FDCPA prohibits them from making empty threats to sue you or garnish wages without genuine intent and legal authority.
 A third-party debt collector must obtain a judgment before garnishing wages.
-Threatening immediate wage garnishment or lawsuit without filing legal action violates 15 U.S.C.
-1692e.
 If Alliant Capital Management threatens legal action they don’t intend to take, you have grounds for an FDCPA violation claim.

 How to Remove Alliant Capital Management from Your Credit Report